This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to get around Washington DC car-free

-Getting around DC couldn’t be easier.
+Getting around DC couldn’t be easier, making it one of the best vacation spots where you don’t need a car.
 There are metro train lines running just about everywhere you’d want to go.
 If you have Google Maps, you can use that to help you navigate public transportation routes.

 What’s the best way to get into the city to start your trip?
 If you’re flying to DCA (which I recommend, as it’s the smallest airport in the area) you can just walk across the pedestrian bridge and hop straight on a blue or yellow train!
 I’ve done this many times and it’s incredibly easy.

 DC Metro rail can get pricey unfortunately.
 The fare depends on both distance and time of day – peak runs from opening until 9:30am and from 3-7pm on weekdays.
-You can buy a one day pass for $13 or a 3 day pass for $28, which may make sense if you’re staying in the ‘burbs.
+You can buy a one day pass for $13 or a 3 day pass for $28, which may make sense if you’re staying in the ‘burbs or taking the train in from Dulles.
 Kids 4 and under ride free, but older kids pay full fare.

-A better option if your visit is focused on the main tourist sites is the DC Circulator bus.
+If your visit is focused on the main tourist sites, check out the DC Circulator bus.
 It has several routes, including one that hits all the major sights on the National Mall.
 And the price couldn’t be better: $1 per ride, and kids under 5 go free with an adult.

 Where to stay in Washington DC with kids